The Turn of the Tide

 So Death lay in arrest.
 But at Bethlehem the bless’d

 Nothing greater could be heard

-Than a dry wind in the thorn, the cry of the One new-born,
+Than sighing wind in the thorn, the cry of One new-born,

 And cattle in stable as they stirred.